 In my book Homeless to Billionaire, we examine studies from the 1960s and 1970s indicating that a normal secretion of stress hormones contributes to medical conditions, such as cardiovascular disease, GI diseases, and adrenal fatigue.
 According to Heart, MD Institute, increased stress levels contribute to high blood pressure and sudden cardiac death and heart enlargement.

 Though we can’t see it, stress is sudden death in waiting.

-In America, one of the greatest nations on earth, overworked employees have negative consequences for both employees and employers.
+In America, one of the greatest nations on Earth, overworked employees have negative consequences for both employees and employers.
 Work-related stress has been linked to severe health risks.
-A recent study estimated the effects of workplace stress are similar to those of second-hand smoke.
+A recent study estimated that the effects of workplace stress are similar to those of second-hand smoke.
 The impact of working long hours, in particular, was an expected 20% increase in mortality.

 Homeless to Billionaire

 According to Canopy Health, paid time off “is an important part of balancing a fulfilling work and personal life.
 Offering your employees PTO shows them how much you care about their well-being and the future of your business.”

 Running over twenty companies, I understand the need for well-being as I often take time away for myself, breaking free from business trappings.
 I like to spend time surrounded by nature, leaving behind the electronics that connect me to the world.
 I also never impose upon employees during their time off.
 Employees need time to mentally recharge and get healthy while they are away, so they’re thoroughly fresh upon their return.